Process for Obtaining Work Permits to Change on Jan. 1

 13. Isn’t there a change in work hours under the new law?

-Yes and No. Under the old law, students could work a prescribed number of hours each student can work are linked to the school in which the student is enrolled.
+Yes and No. Under the old law, the prescribed number of hours each student can work are linked to the school in which the student is enrolled.
 So there is no change for public school students.
 However, the new law allows flexibility where a private school schedule is not the same as that of the public schools.
 Again, the CDE’s work permit handbook reflects the old information.

 14. Where does a private school principal get the work permit forms to issue?